guMcrey/version-rocket/README.md

  * 3.
  * You need to create a send-lark-config.json file first, it store the field for setting the copy for the message card.
  * Then, you can just execute the send-lark-message shortcut command.
 By default, the send-lark-config.json file in the current path is selected.
- * If you want to customize the file path and file name, you can set the MESSAGE_PATH parameter to pass it in.
+ * MESSAGE_PATH optional: If you want to customize the file path and file name, you can set the MESSAGE_PATH parameter to pass it in.
+ * PACKAGE_JSON_PATH optional: If you want to customize the path to the package.json file, you can do so by passing in the PACKAGE_JSON_PATH environment variable.
+We will get the package.json file from the root path by default
 */

 {